chromatone/chromatone.center/theory/notes/temperaments/equal/index.md

 ---
 title: Equal temperament
-subtitle: 12-TET and other equal divisions of an octave
+description: 12-TET and other equal divisions of an octave
 date: 2021-08-10

 cover: zhu-zaiyu-1154.jpg